-Students have a maximum of six years to graduate under the catalog in effect at the time of their original enrollment.
-Students have the following three options: (1) abiding by the requirements of the UAM catalog in effect at the time of their original enrollment, (2) abiding by a more current active UAM catalog, as long as they were enrolled at UAM during one or more terms in which the catalog was in effect, or (3) abiding by the most current catalog.
+Students have a maximum of 6 years to graduate under the catalog in effect at the time of their original enrollment.

+Students have the following 3 options: (1) abiding by the requirements of the UAM catalog in effect at the time of their original enrollment, (2) abiding by a more current active UAM catalog, as long as they were enrolled at UAM during one or more terms in which the catalog was in effect, or (3) abiding by the most current catalog.
 Changes in academic programs or actions taken by authorities external to the University (e.g., accrediting agencies or state agencies) may make it necessary for a student to move to a more recent catalog.

-The present catalog is in force from Summer II 2013 through Summer I 2015.
+The present catalog is in force from Fall 2015 to Fall 2016.
 Candidates for graduate degrees should refer to the graduate section of the catalog.